-- The training landscape for these workers is bleak, and workers often lack the skills, knowledge, and confidence to succeed in their work or advance at all.
+- The training landscape for these workers is bleak, and these individuals often lack the skills, knowledge, and confidence to succeed in their work or advance at all.
 In fact, career advancement opportunities are sparse; and the lack of career pathways for these workers prevents them from assuming new roles with more responsibility, elevated titles, and higher compensation.

 - Many direct care workers function without a clear understanding about their job requirements, responsibilities, workflows, or reporting structures.
 This leads to inefficiencies and misunderstandings at best and contributes to mistakes and accidents.